Covid-19 + Copley Hospital

 To make your appointment call 802-888-8216.
-If you do not reach a Copley representative, please leave your name and phone number as we will get back with you to get information necessary to set you up with an appointment time.
+If you do not reach a Copley representative, please leave your name and phone number as we will get back to you to get the information necessary to set you up with an appointment time.

 All testing is performed at Copley Hospital.
 Testing includes variant strains such as Delta and Omicron.

-When registering for your appointment, we will ask for an email address so you can sign up for “MyCareCorner” patient portal.
+When registering for your appointment, we will ask for an email address so you can sign up for the “MyCareCorner” patient portal.
 Results will be posted to your portal same day.
 If your test is positive, either Copley or your referring provider will contact you.